 - Enhances the targeted objectives of a Specific Plan because it controls the amount and allocation of additional density on a project or site specific basis

-- Can be used for all project types: Hotel, Retail, Office, Mixed-Use, Residential
+- Can be used for all project types: Hotel, Retail, Office, Blended-Use, Residential

 Achieves community support because additional density is allowed when a community benefits directly, and community can work collaboratively to establish a D.O.R. list of public improvements and amenities.

-Kosmont Companies can help you determine if your City should be using D.O.R. as an economic development tool, and/or has an area that would be enhanced by the utilization of a D.O.R.
+Kosmont Companies can help you determine if your City should be using D.O.R. as an economic development program, and/or has an area that would be enhanced by its utilization.